toytoi/gd-frequency/README.md

 git clone 'https://github.com/toytoi/gd-frequency.git'
 ```

 Run the installer.
-It works as a self-contained user install by default and does not need sudo:
+It is a self contained user install by default.

 ```
 ./quickinstall.sh